 The maximum and minimum case temperatures (T_C) are specified in Table 5-1.
 These temperature specifications are meant to help ensure proper operation of the processor.
 Figure 5-3 illustrates where Intel recommends T_C thermal measurements should be made.
-For detailed guidelines on temperature measurement methodology, refer to the $Intel^{\circledR}$ Pentium $^{\circledR}$ 4 Processor on 90 nm Process in the 775-Land Package Thermal Design Guidelines.
+For detailed guidelines on temperature measurement methodology, refer to the $Intel^{(g)}$ Pentium $^{(g)}$ 4 Processor on 90 nm Process in the 775-land LGA Package Thermal Design Guidelines.